panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 To avoid the boilerplate, you might choose to use a more friendly library like `axios`.
 However, using a 3rd party library like `axios` increases your bundle size, as well you tightly couple with it.

-An alternative solution is to apply the decorator pattern at the top of `fetch()`.
-You can make decorators for extracting automatically the JSON from the request, timeout the request, and much more.
-You can combine, add or remove decorators in the most flexible way.
+An alternative solution is to apply the decorator pattern on top of `fetch()`.
+You can make decorators to extract the JSON from the request, timeout the request, and much more.
+You can combine, add or remove decorators anytime you want, without modifying the code that actually uses the decorated fetch.

 Would you like to use the `fetch()` with the most common decorators?
 I created a [gist]() for you!
 Feel free to use it in your application.